 Summer 2003 brought the hottest temperatures Central Europe had experienced since 1500.
 No dramatic storm surge.
 No floods.
 Just heat, day after day, killing more than 70,000 people across the continent.

-France lost somewhere between 14,800 and 19,000 people.
-Italy around 20,000.
+France lost a huge number of people, which was estimated to be between 14,800 and 19,000 people.
+Italy has around 20,000.
 The elderly were especially vulnerable, often dying alone in apartments without air conditioning during a time of year when many French families were on vacation.

 The heat was not just a humanitarian crisis.
-Agriculture suffered massive damage.
-Glaciers in the Alps melted at alarming rates.
+Agriculture suffered massive damage, coupled with Glaciers in the Alps melting at alarming rates.
 Economic losses mounted alongside the body count.

 European governments had not taken heat seriously as a killer.
 After 2003, that changed fast.
 Heat Health Warning Systems spread across the continent, using climate forecasts to trigger public warnings and organize outreach to vulnerable populations before temperatures became lethal.